 - You will be notified via email when your proctor application has been approved.

-- Once you have been approved, you may follow the instructions here and by email to proctor students’ exams in our Populi learning management system.
+- Once you have been approved, you may follow the instructions here to proctor students’ exams in our Populi learning management system.
+You will also receive these instructions by email.